 Calculation of Moment of Inertia

-A step-by-step guide on how to calculate the moment of inertia is given below.
+A step-by-step guide to calculate the moment of inertia is given below:

 The mass element ‘dm’ considered is between x and x + dx from the origin.